-If your pump nozzles are even 3" below the water surface, they can suck a lot of water from your tank into your sump.
+If your pump nozzles are even 3 inches below the water surface, they can suck a lot of water from your tank into your sump.
 This will lead to a sump pump overflow, a leak on your floor, and potential damage to your home.

 Perform this test to determine if you have a potential problem with your sump pump.
 It is very easy and will only take about 10 minutes.
 You'll need to gather a bucket or another water container, a water scoop (a cup will work fine), a drill motor, and a 1/8 inch drill bit to perform the test.